-We find solutions for families, teachers, and administrators against public school districts with IEPs and Section 504 Plans, student and faculty disciplinary matters, licensing investigations, home schooling issues, and civil rights violations.
-We also represent independent schools and students who attend independent schools.
-Contact Vogel Law Firm to level the playing field with your child’s school district or independent school.
+We find solutions for families, teachers, and administrators with IEPs and Section 504 Plans, student and faculty disciplinary matters, licensing investigations, home schooling issues, and civil rights violations.
+We also represent school boards, charter schools, and independent schools.
+Contact Vogel Law Firm to level the playing field with your child’s school district or to ensure legal compliance for your school board, charter school, or independent school.

 Eligibility to participate in extracurricular activities, including athletics, is a matter of both state law and the local board of education.
 We have represented families when school districts have either interpreted their policies incorrectly or when the family needed to obtain a hardship waiver from the state’s governing body for school athletics.

 Bullying and Harassing Behavior